infumap/infumap/docs/deployment/raspberry-pi-public-internet.md

 ## Raspberry Pi / VPN + Public Internet

-Complete the shared [Raspberry Pi / VPN common setup](raspberry-pi.md) before following this profile.
-The shared guide covers the Raspberry Pi and VPS bootstrap, WireGuard VPN, encryption, Infumap installation, and the periodic maintenance checklist.
-This document only covers the extra steps that expose Infumap to the public internet through your VPS.
+Complete the shared [Raspberry Pi / VPN common setup](raspberry-pi.md) guide first.
+This covers the Raspberry Pi and VPS bootstrap, WireGuard VPN, encryption, Infumap installation, and the periodic maintenance checklist.
+This document only covers the extra steps required to expose Infumap to the public internet via your VPS.

 ### Install Caddy on Your Raspberry Pi